cisco-ie/Pipedown/README.md

 ### Vagrant

-For an easy Router-Connectedness-in-a-box demonstration, please refer to the [vagrant](https://bitbucket.org/innovationedge/vagrant) directory.
+For an easy Pipedown-in-a-box demonstration, please refer to the [vagrant](https://github.com/cisco-ie/Router-Connectedness/tree/master/vagrant) directory.
 Here you will be able to download a fully functional vagrant environment that has Router-Connectedness up and running already.

 ## Usage